 Somerset Council has a legal duty to hold a register and inspect all food businesses.
 Food safety officers must assess the food safety risk at each food business.
-This risk identified dictates the frequency of inspections to a food business.
+The risks identified determines how often a food business needs to be inspected.

 When will a food officer visit

 A food officer has the right to enter and inspect your food business at any reasonable time without giving you any notice.
 However, officers will contact food businesses that operate from home at least 24 hours before they intend to inspect.
 It is an offence to prevent an officer entering your premises but they should always be carrying identification to demonstrate their authority.
 If you are ever in doubt, ask to see this identification.

 What will a food officer do when they visit

 - will identify themselves at the beginning of the inspection